Colombia leader says chopper hit by gunfire near Venezuela border - RFI

 The border area has been violent of late.

-On June 16, a car bomb exploded inside a military base in Cucuta, leaving 36 people injured.
+On June 16, a car bomb exploded on a military base in Cucuta, wounding 36 people.#photo1

 The government blamed the ELN, with which it ended peace negotiations in 2019.